zcfs/Meteor-cfs-handlebars/README.md

 ### cfsIsImage

-Returns true if the current FileObject has a content type that begins with `image/`.
+Returns true if the current FS.File has a content type that begins with `image/`.

-Use with a `FileObject` as the current context.
+Use with a `FS.File` as the current context.

 ```
 {{#if cfsIsImage}}